lineality/uma_productivity_collaboration_tool/README.md

 # ~Install

 ## Alias Method
+The alias method is nice because you can keep your files wherever you want and still call 'Uma' from a terminal with whatever call-name you want.
+(It is also not exposed to being called as an installed program by other installed programs, which reduces attack-surface.)

 Put your executable-binary somewhere, and associate that path with a callable keyword for your command line interface (CLI) so that entering that keyword calls the executable (starts the program):